 - More Conscientiousness Have structure and some discipline about your day.
 A daily walk and newspaper, weekly breakfast with friends, monthly haircut.
 Do things around the house – fixing, mending, tending.
 Be independent to the extent you can.

 - More Agreeableness Don’t be prickly.
-Be pleasant and jovial – with friends, family, strangers.
+Be pleasant and jovial – with friends, family, and strangers.

 - More Extroversion Get out more.
 Share your stories.
 Be open to conversations with strangers.